WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 ## bitcoind within Wasabi

-Since [version 1.1.10](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v1.1.10), Wasabi Wallet ships with the [bitcoind binaries](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi/Microservices/Binaries) of Bitcoin Core.
+Since version 1.1.10.4], Wasabi Wallet ships with Bitcoin Knots.
 This means that every Wasabi client has the necessary software to run a Bitcoin full node and define, verify, and enforce monetary consensus.
 By default, bitcoind is not started together with Wasabi.
 This must be activated explicitly in the settings, because this is a bandwidth, CPU and storage intensive program.